stefanwebb/flowtorch-old/website/docs/dev/roadmap.md

 title: Roadmap
 sidebar_label: Roadmap
 ---
 This page lists the scope of upcoming releases.
 A more detailed list of planned features and improvements is to be found [here](https://github.com/stefanwebb/flowtorch/projects).
-We are aiming for a [**March 31, 2021** release of `v0.1`](https://www.timeanddate.com/countdown/wfh?iso=20210331T235959&p0=224&msg=FlowTorch+v0.1+Release&font=slab)!
+We are aiming for a **May 31, 2021** release of `v0.1`!

 ## `v0.1`
 ### Library